Written by Stacey Kelleher. Reviewed by Sean Busch.

 How to Clean Plastic Toys

 Most plastic toys can be cleaned in the dishwasher, but always check the manufacturer’s instructions first.
-To keep them from warping, place smaller toys in a colander on the top shelf.
+Keep them from warping by placing smaller toys in a colander on the top shelf.

-You can also use a solution of hot, soapy water and an old toothbrush to get into tiny nooks and crannies.
-Next, use an aerated faucet, then rinse thoroughly with cold water to remove water and soap residue.
+You can also use a solution of hot, soapy water, and an old toothbrush to get into tiny nooks and crannies.
+Use an aerated faucet to thoroughly rinse with cold water.
 Squeeze or shake toys over the sink, then air dry them on a drying rack or a clean towel.

-It's tough to pry your child’s favorite teddy bear away from them, but you need to clean it regularly.
+It's tough to pry your child’s favorite teddy bear away from them, but you really do need to clean it regularly.

 - If you see stains, spot treat them with Puracy Stain Remover (as directed).